- National Statistic: Yes

 Accuracy – sampling error and statistical uncertainty

 While errors can be introduced where our data on components of population change do not exactly match the flows occurring in real life, the stock that the estimates are based on can also introduce errors.
 Sample surveys were used in the derivation of the 2011 Census estimates - for example, the Census Coverage Survey is used to adjust for estimated non-response.
-Estimates of international migration are based on the International Passenger Survey (IPS).
+Until mid-2020, estimates of international migration are based on the International Passenger Survey (IPS).

 Sampling error from those sources allows the derivation of an estimated confidence interval of plus or minus 0.2%.
 This means that if the census and IPS were repeated many times, with a new sample for the related surveys selected each time, we would expect the true value to be within 0.2% of the estimated value 95% of the time.
 Note that this confidence interval does not include error arising from other components, nor does it provide a measure of bias in either the census, mid-year estimates or other components.